AATechCulture/SkyBison/README.md

-# QuikBook
+# QuickBook

-Welcome to QuikBook!
+Welcome to QuickBook!
 This is a streamlined application designed to make booking flights after a delay or cancelation seamless.
-Our application aims to eliminate the need for people to go to a airline kiosk to get a new flight in the event that their original flight gets cancled or delayed.
+Our application aims to eliminate the need for people to go to an airline kiosk to get a new flight in the event that their original flight gets canceled or delayed.

 ## Features